fateevajulia/RPE-Melanocytes_notebooks/README.md

 # 🧬 Evolutionary Homology Between RPE and Melanocytes

-This repository accompanies the manuscript:
+This repository is for the manuscript:

 **"Melanocytes and photosensory organs share a common ancestry that illuminates the origins of the neural crest"**
 Yuliia Fatieieva, Rozalina Galimullina, Sergei Isaev, Alexander Klimovich, Laurence A. Lemaire and Igor Adameyko